johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-02.md

 about the scanner service (if there is one).
 These details are published as values in an SVCB record located at the chosen target name.

-This document defined two new SVCB keys: "bootstrap" and "interval".
+This document defines two new SVCB keys: "bootstrap" and "interval".

 ### SVCB Key "bootstrap"